-At my heaviest weight, one of my top excuses was that I didn’t have time to work out.
+At my heaviest weight, one of my top excuses was that there was no time to work out.
 I would begin an exercise routine as soon as I could clear some time in my schedule.

 We are all so busy all the time.
 We spend our lives rushing from one activity to the next, and lack of time is the most common reason people give for not exercising.

 While we can’t add hours to the day, we can make the most of how those hours are used.
 Of course, there will always be days that just feel like there is no way to fit in a workout, and that’s okay.
 Rest is important, too!

 The problem is when every day begins to feel too busy to workout.

 The best thing about any workout, no matter how much time you put into it is that it’s still more than you would have done had you done nothing at all.

 Take a moment at the start of each day to evaluate your schedule.
 Will you have 15-minute break during the work day or 30 minutes after work to take a walk?
 Are there 10 spare minutes to get away and knock out a good HIIT?